usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/final-review.md

 ##### What happens if I do not attend a final code review appointment?

-Your grade for incomplete project review assignments will remain 0%.
+Your grade for incomplete project review and design assignments will remain 0%.
 You will still be able to submit [non-review assignments](#non-review-assignments) for which you are eligible up until the {{ page.other_deadline }}.
 However, you will NOT qualify for an [extension](#extensions).

 ##### What happens if I miss my final code review appointment?